New constraints on modelling the random magnetic field of the MW: Introduction

+Furthermore, it is believed that small-scale fluctuations will change the propagation of ultra high energy cosmic rays (UHECR) and play an important role in the analysis thereof (see e.g. \cite{tinyakov05}).
+For this a detailed knowledge on the structure of the small-scale field is also required.

-Until recently, most studies focused on modelling the large-scale GMF.
-However, lately, the small-scale field component is gaining attention: \cite{miville08} use 408 MHz total synchrotron data and 22 GHz WMAP polarized synchrotron data to determine a bisymmetric spiral structure (BSS) of the large-scale halo field and a random component with about half the amplitude of the regular component. \cite{jaffe10} consider 408 MHz I data, WMAP 22 GHz PI data and 269 extragalactic RM sources and found an axisymmetric spiral structure (ASS) of the large-scale disk field model and random and anisotropic small-scale field strengths five respectively four times as large as the regular component. \cite{fauvet11,fauvet12} consider WMAP 5 I 22 GHz, ARCHEOPS 353 GHz and 408 MHz I data and found a modified logarithmic spiral structure and a random small-scale amplitude which is a fourth as large as the large scale amplitude. \cite{sun08} determine random fields with a strength of about 3~$\mu\mathrm{G}$ to give the best fit to the ASS model for the disk and find an odd symmetry in the halo.
-In \cite{sun09} the before mentioned model is used to simulate 1.4 GHz synchrotron emissions at arcsec angular resolution.
-Thereby I, PI and RM of selected patches of the sky are studied.
-The random magnetic field component therein is modelled to follow a Kolmogorov type random field and no anisotropic random field is considered.
-Most recently, models with different magnetic field configurations for the disk as well as for the halo are developed. \cite{jf12a} combine significantly different models for the Galactic disk and halo.
-The successful application of their model suggests that disk and halo field structures cannot be modelled by scaled-up versions of the same magnetic field configuration.
-Their best-fit model has even symmetry in the disk and odd symmetry in the halo.
-We base our modifications and advancements on their already very sophisticated model for the GMF.
+Until recently, most studies focussed on modelling the large-scale GMF (see e.g. \cite{page07}).
+Recently the small-scale field component has received more attention: \cite{miville08} use 408 MHz total synchrotron data and 22 GHz WMAP polarized synchrotron data to study a bi-symmetric spiral structure (BSS) model of the large-scale halo field and a random component with about half the amplitude of the regular component.
+In \cite{jaffe10} 408 MHz I data, WMAP 22 GHz PI data and 269 extragalactic RM sources are considered.
+They found support for a spiral structure of the large-scale disk field, and random and anisotropic small-scale field strengths five and four times as large as the regular component respectively. \cite{fauvet11,fauvet12} considered WMAP 5 I 22 GHz, ARCHEOPS 353 GHz and 408 MHz I data and found a modified axisymmetric logarithmic spiral (ASS) structure and an upper limit for the random small-scale amplitude of a quarter of the large-scale amplitude while the data seem to indicate no turbulent magnetic field. \cite{sun08} found random fields with a strength of about 3~$\mu\mathrm{G}$ to give the best fit to the ASS model for the disk, and found an reversed symmetry in the halo.
+In \cite{sun09} their model was used to simulate 1.4 GHz synchrotron emission at arcsec angular resolution for the forthcoming Square Kilometre Array (SKA), and I, PI and RM of selected patches of the sky are studied.
+The random magnetic field component was modelled to follow a Kolmogorov spectrum and no anisotropic random field was considered.
+In \cite{orlando13}, besides different large scale models (ASS, ASS+RING and BSS) the random field was assumed to be exponential in height as well as in the radial direction.
+The anisotropic random field was assumed to follow the topological form of the regular field.
+Recently, \cite{mertsch13} modelled small-scale structures of the 408 MHz synchrotron emission with an angular power spectrum based on GMF models and the distribution of relativistic electrons from \cite{strong11}.
+A large-scale distribution of magnetic field and relativistic electrons an additional turbulent magnetic spectrum was introduced.
+To increase the power on medium angular scales, they added synchrotron emission from isolated supernova remnants.